hpcleuven/VscDocumentation/source/software/r_devtools.rst

    > # First check that the R library path points to your local R library:
    > .libPaths()
-   > # Set the R library path if this was is the case.
+   > # Set the R library path if this is not the case.
    > .libPaths("/data/leuven/XXX/vscXXXXX/R/")
    > # Load devtools and e.g. install your package from github:
    > library(devtools)